Perturbations of exponential maps: Non-recurrent dynamics: Preliminaries

 Let $f_{\lambda}$ be an exponential map.
 The \emph{post-singular set} of $f_{\lambda}$ is defined as

 Recall that $\lambda$ is called \emph{non-recurrent} if $0\in\j(f_{\lambda})$ and $0\not\in\omega(0)$.
 In other words, there exists $\Delta>0$ such that

 Note that non-recurrent exponential maps cannot have attracting nor parab-olic cycles.
-That Siegel disks do not exist is due to Rempe and van Strien \cite[Corollary 2.10]{rempe5}.
-So we see that non-recurrent exponential maps have empty Fatou set.
+That Siegel disks do not exist was proved by Rempe and van Strien \cite[Corollary 2.10]{rempe5}.
+So we see that non-recurrent exponential maps have empty Fatou sets.

 \begin{definition} $f_{\lambda}$ is said to be $\Delta$-non-recurrent if there exists $\Delta>0$ such that \eqref{dnr} holds.
 Equivalently, we say that such a parameter $\lambda$ is $\Delta$-non-recurrent. \end{definition}